 passwd

 Type and retype the password to make the change effect.
+Please note that nothing is displayed on the screen when you type the password.
+That's normal behavior.

 In Arch Linux, you can use the useradd

 command, to create a new user.
-Let's create a new user called βteamβ.
+Let's create a new user called โteamโ.

 useradd -m team